 No. The Yuba County Ordinance Code prohibits the use of the County right-of-way as a storage area.
-If we receive a complaint, an officer will do a site inspection.
-Once we determine that the vehicle is being stored in the County right-of-way, a 72-hour Warning tag will be placed on the vehicle and subsequently towed with all costs associated being assessed against the owner.
+If we receive a complaint, an officer will conduct a site inspection.
+Once it is determine the vehicle is being stored in the County right-of-way, a 72-hour Warning Tag will be placed on the vehicle and subsequently be towed with all costs associated being assessed against the owner.

 I believe that the home I am renting may be substandard.
 Can you help me?

 Yes.
-If you believe that the home you are renting/living in may be substandard you can contact our office to file a complaint.
+If you believe the home you are renting/living in may be substandard you can contact our office to file a complaint.
 You will be required to provide documentation showing that you have attempted to get the conditions resolved without the need for our office, which will include copies of any letters mailed to the property owner.
-We do not provide legal information so you may want to contact a private attorney to first obtain your legal rights.
+We do not provide legal advice, so we recommend you contact a private attorney for guidance.

 Do you enforce CC&Rs?